Olympic-Sized Libido: Study proves an interest in Health & Fitness boosts your sex drive (and your self-confidence!)

 The results suggest that, more than just sex, it’s physicality that health & fitness fans crave.
 The desire for intimacy and sexual compatibility underlines this need to recapture the rush and excitement of individual sports and training programs.

 Increased Self-Confidence the Cause?

-The EliteSingles study also took into account how users scored satisfaction with their own looks and, once again, the healthy group scored much higher.
+The EliteSingles study, sourced from anonymous user data, also took into account how users scored satisfaction with their own looks and, once again, the healthy group scored much higher.
 Women rated themselves 9% more satisfied on average, whilst men scored a whopping 12% higher (no surprises there).